 The methods may be requested from: Francis Griffith, Analytical Chemistry Branch, Environmental Science Center, 701 Mapes Road, Fort George G. Mead, Maryland, 20755-5350; telephone number: (410) 305-2905; e-mail address: firstname.lastname@example.org.

 B. International Residue Limits

-There are no established Codex maximum residue limits (MRLs) for residues of clethodim and its metabolites in/on commodity members of the root vegetable (except sugar beet subgroup); therefore, there are no questions with respect to Codex/U.S. tolerance compatibility.
+There are no established Codex maximum residue limits (MRLs) for residues of clethodim and its metabolites in/on the commodities discussed in the subject petition; therefore, there are no questions with respect to Codex/U.S. tolerance compatibility.

 VI.
 Objections and Hearing Requests

 Under section 408(g) of the FFDCA, as amended by the FQPA, any person may file an objection to any aspect of this regulation and may also request a hearing on those objections.
 The EPA procedural regulations which govern the submission of objections and requests for hearings appear in 40 CFR part 178.
 Although the procedures in those regulations require some modification to reflect the amendments made to the FFDCA by the FQPA of 1996, EPA will continue to use those procedures, with appropriate adjustments, until the necessary modifications can be made.
 The new section 408(g) provides essentially the same process for persons to “object” to a regulation for an exemption from the requirement of a tolerance issued by EPA under new section 408(d), as was provided in the old FFDCA sections 408 and 409.
 However, the period for filing objections is now 60 days, rather than 30 days.

 A. What Do I Need to Do to File an Objection or Request a Hearing?